The Fund

 Akwesasronon Healing and Reconciliation Project

-The goal of the Akwesasne Kateri Prayer Circle, which includes members of the St. Regis Mission Akwesasne, Altar and Rosary Society and the Akwesasne Mohawk Choir, is to bring back the Kanienkeha Mohawk Language and culture.
-There are four parts to this project.
+The goal of the Akwesasne Kateri Prayer Circle, which includes members of the St. Regis Mission, the Akwesasne Altar and Rosary Society and the Akwesasne Mohawk Choir, is to bring back the Kanienkeha Mohawk Language and culture and is made up of a variety of components, including: